 Posted February 2, 2017 | Reviewed by Ekua Hagan

 The day has finally arrived, the day you have been waiting for: Your ex is asking you if you want to get back together.
 Everything seems to be on the right track until he (or she) suddenly (and quite appropriately, given that you are going to sleep together) mentions the people he has had sex with while you were broken up (or in some cases, he does a little more than mention them—he elaborates on the details of his sexual encounters).

 You know rationally that your guy didn't cheat on you.
 After all, you were not together when it happened.
 But your fantasies and images of your ex together with others haunt you—they make you sick to your stomach.
 It may even prevent you from acting in a sane way, and your jealousy could abruptly put a complete stop to the reunion with your ex.

-But why is it so painful to think about your ex's sexual encounters, when you won him back in the end after all?
-Here are five possible reasons your heart is still aching.
+But why is it so painful to think about your ex's sexual encounters when you won him back in the end after all?
+Here are five possible reasons why your heart is still aching:

-- Even if you have absolutely no reason to think otherwise, it may be that you cannot help but wonder to what extent your ex is thinking about his past lovers while you are in bed with him or are being intimate with him.
-In some cases, the past lovers were the ones to end things with your ex, which raises the questions: does he ever wish the past lovers hadn't ended things with him?
+- Even if you have absolutely no reason to think otherwise, you cannot help but wonder if your ex thinks about past lovers while you are being intimate.
+In some cases, the past lovers were the ones to end things with your ex, which raises the questions: Does he ever wish the past lovers hadn't ended things with him?
 Does he still fantasize about them?
 Does he compare them to you?
 Was the sex with them better than sex with you?
 Was he more attracted to them?
 Irrational as it may be, these thoughts may be part of what is bothering you.